mohamedsheba/my-first-website/README.md

 ## How to Run
 1. Open the project on your computer.
-2. Open `index.html` in any modern browser (Chrome, Firefox, Edge, etc.).
+2. Open `login page.html` in any modern browser (Chrome, Firefox, Edge, etc.).
 3. Explore the interface and see the design.

 ## Features